2023 Most Popular Construction Trades Associate Degree Trade Schools in Washington

 Top 10 Most Popular Construction Trades Associate Degree Schools

-Our analysis found Bates Technical College to be the most popular school for construction trades students who want to pursue a associate degree in Washington.
+Our 2023 rankings named Bates Technical College the most popular school in Washington for construction trades students working on their associate degree.
 Located in the city of Tacoma, Bates Technical College is a public college with a small student population.

 Of the 11 students majoring in construction trades at Bates Technical College, 82% are male and 18% are female.